MrHedmad/kerblam/docs/src/manual/data_clean.md

 Kerblam! will ask for your confirmation before deleting the files.
 If you're feeling bold, skip it with the `--yes` flag.

+With the `--preserve-output` flag, Kerblam! will skip deleting the output files.

 ## Dry runs
 With the `--dry-run` option, Kerblam! will just show the list of files to be deleted, without *actually* deleting anything: